michaelbromley/michaelbromley.co.uk/content/blog/2018-04-08-museum-of-the-analog-native.md

 tags:
   - essay
   - technology
-ogimage: media/2018/04/philips-tcd128.jpg
+ogimage: media/2018/04/cassette.jpg
 ---

-If you, like me, were born in the 1980s, then you are a member of the final generation of *analog natives* - those who grew up during that period in which the Information Age reached the masses.
-Of course, all of humanity up until that point could be considered "analog native"; but uniquely, our generation is the one which experienced first-hand the transition from the analog to the digital world.
+If you, like me, were born in the 1980s, then you are a member of the generation of *analog natives* - those who grew up during that period in which the Information Age reached the masses.
+Of course, all of humanity up until that point lived fully analog lives; but uniquely, our generation is the one which experienced first-hand the transition from the analog to the digital world.
 So "analog native" is only meaningful in a world in which such thing as a "digital native" exists as a counterpart.

+{{< figure src="/media/2018/04/cassette.jpg" title="An audio cassette.
+Photo by Hugo Cardoso on Flickr: https://flic.kr/p/SbEgKw" >}}

 Past generations lived their entire lives with no inkling of the endless parade of inconvenience and inefficiency under which they suffered.
-Analog natives, having transitioned to the new order of things, can now reflect with that strange mixture of horror, nostalgia and disbelief on the way we - *we!* - used to live.
+Analog natives, having transitioned to the new order of things, can now reflect with a strange mixture of horror, nostalgia and disbelief on the way we - *we!* - used to live.

-The following is a collection of artefacts which capture snapshots of my life as an analog native as the world rapidly digitised around me.
+The following is a collection of artefacts which capture snapshots of my life as an analog native.

 ## The Collection